Turkey travel guide

 Passport validity requirements

-If you are a resident in Turkey, your passport must be valid for 6 months from the date you arrive.
+If you live in Turkey, your passport must be valid for 6 months from the date you arrive.

-If entering Turkey through a land border, make sure your passport has a dated entry stamp before you leave the border crossing.
+If entering at a land border, make sure officials stamp and date your passport at the border crossing.

 Visa requirements

-If you plan to remain in Turkey for more than 90 days, apply for a longer stay visa or get a residence permit before the end of your 90-day stay.
-If you plan to work in Turkey, make sure you have the right permits.
+If you want to stay in Turkey for more than 90 days, you must get a short-term residence permit before the end of your stay.

 If you hold a different type of British nationality, such as British National (Overseas), check visa requirements with the Turkish Embassy or Consulate General before you travel.